top of page

 1998 - 2012

 In the years after it’s inception, FAMA played a pivotal role in creating public awareness on the importance of addressing environmental concerns and challenges to allow for improved quality of life on the island.
-FAMA’s activities included among other providing education on environmental topics, create and disseminate awareness raising material, promote the creation of a natural park at the "Grapefield area" in the southern coastal region of Aruba with the objective to reforest this area with grapefruit trees, and facilitate stakeholder participation to allow citizens to voice their opinions regarding development projects and decisions.
+FAMA’s activities included among other providing education on environmental topics, create and disseminate awareness raising material, promote the creation of a natural park at the "Grapefield area" in the southern coastal region of Aruba with the objective to reforest this area with sea-grape trees, and facilitate stakeholder participation to allow citizens to voice their opinions regarding development projects and decisions.
 Following the demise of Mr. Engelbrecht in October 2008, who was acknowledged as a key figure in environmental protection in Aruba, FAMA experienced a transition, adopting a more subdued profile characterized by a reduction in activities.

 2012 - 2015